sankalpdayal/ParticleFilterForLocalization/README.md

 1. **Accuracy**: The implemented particle filter was able to localize vehicle position and yaw to within the values specified in the parameters `max_translation_error` and `max_yaw_error` in `src/main.cpp`.

-2. **Performance**: The particle filter was able to complete execution within the time of 100 seconds.
+2. **Performance**: The particle filter was able to complete execution in about 62 seconds.

 The result at the end of simulation is captured in the following screenshot.